uozyurt/DiscreteLatentVariableModels_TopicSummary/README.md

 Maximizing the ELBO is equivalent to minimizing the KL divergence, thereby making $q(\mathbf{z}; \phi)$ a good approximation of $p(\mathbf{z}|\mathbf{x})$.

 While this framework works well for continuous latent variables, handling discrete latent variables introduces significant challenges.
 Discrete variables do not allow for the straightforward application of gradient-based optimization techniques due to their non-differentiable nature.
 This makes the direct computation of gradients of the ELBO with respect to the parameters $\phi$ infeasible.
-Consequently, alternative methods, such as the REINFORCE algorithm, are employed to estimate these gradients.
+Consequently, alternative methods, such as the REINFORCE algorithm, are employed to estimate these gradients.Combinatorial, Discrete Objects: Permutations

 The ELBO can be expressed as: